-When: Summer 2017.
-Artists will work with students for 15 hours over their choice of either 1 week (M-F) or 5 weeks (once a week)...between the weeks of 6/12/17 – 7/31/17
+When: Summer: Mid-June through mid August.
+Artists will work with students for 15 hours over their choice of either 1 week (M-F) or once or twice per week for a few weeks.

 Where: Mentorships will take place at the artist’s studios or, if necessary, at the Roots + Wings Creative Campus.
 Students will also participate in two meetings together at Roots + Wings.

 Cost: Sliding scale up to $300 per student.
 We can offer full or partial scholarships, and will accept payments beyond the $300 to support other scholarships.

 How to Apply: Fill out the form below, telling us what artist you are interested in working with and why.
 We will be in touch to set up an interview!
 Application Deadline is May 1, 2018 at 5pm.

 THINK BIG APPLICATION FORM

 Available Dates: Any weeks in June + July

 1 student per session